Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

    - Recovery plans can be created to automate failover events for multiple protected items with pre- and post-scripts options.

 6. **Key Takeaways for Azure Site Recovery:**
-  - ASR provides disaster recovery solutions within Azure, involving replicating compute workloads and managing the frequency of snapshots and retention periods.
+  - ASR provides disaster recovery solutions within Azure, **involving replicating compute workloads and managing the frequency of snapshots and retention periods**.
-   - Recovery plans automate and orchestrate failover events for multiple protected items with additional scripting capabilities.
+   - R**ecovery plans automate and orchestrate failover events for multiple protected items with additional scripting capabilities**.

-## Backup Reports
+## 4 Backup Reports

 ### Describing Backup Reports